Julian Assange wins right to appeal extradition in UK Supreme Court | Law-Order

 The High Court overturned the lower court's decision in December, noting American “solemn undertakings” were enough to guarantee Assange would be treated humanely.

-Now, Assange has secured the right to seek an appeal against that ruling in the Supreme Court based on a point of law that is of ''general public importance'', which could potentially have a far-reaching impact of setting a fresh precedent in extradition cases.
+Now, Assange has secured the right from the High Court to seek an appeal against that ruling in the Supreme Court based on a point of law that is of ''general public importance'', which could potentially have a far-reaching impact of setting fresh precedent in extradition cases.

 If he had failed to meet the extremely high bar to be allowed the appeal, Assange's case would have gone directly to UK Home Secretary Priti Patel for a final decision on extradition.